Token Caching for Diffusion Transformer Acceleration: Related Work

 \subsection{Diffusion Models}

-Diffusion models \cite{ho2020denoising, song2020denoising, song2020score, rombach2022high} gradually add Gaussian noise to the training data and learn the reverse process to generate new data.
-At each timestep $t$, the \textit{forward process} transforms the data $\bm{z}_{t-1}$ into noisy data $\mathbf{z}_t$ according to:
+Diffusion models \cite{ho2020denoising, song2020denoising, song2020score, rombach2022high} generate data $\bm{x}_0$ by reversing a Markov chain that gradually adds Gaussian noise $\mathcal{N}$ to data.
+At each timestep $t=0, \dots, T$ where $T$ is the number of timesteps, the forward process is defined by